sg893052/sonic-buildimage/L2/STP/SONiC PVST FDS.md

 ### 3.6.4 Debug Commands
-Following debug commands will be supported for enabling additional logging which can be viewed in /var/log/syslog and packet logs can be viewed in /var/log/stp_dbg.log(in STP container)
+Following debug commands will be supported for enabling additional logging which can be viewed in /var/log/stpd.log, orchangent related logs can be viewed in /var/log/syslog.
-- debug spanning_tree config_bpdu
+- debug spanning_tree - This command must be enabled for logs to be written to log file, after enabling any of the below commands.
-- debug spanning_tree tcn_bpdu
+- debug spanning_tree bpdu [tx|rx]
 - debug spanning_tree event
 - debug spanning_tree interface <ifname\>
 - debug spanning_tree verbose
 - debug spanning_tree vlan <id\>

-To disable the debugging controls enabled '-d' or '--disable' option can be used, an example of disabling config_bpdu debugging is shown below -
+To disable the debugging controls enabled '-d' or '--disable' option can be used, an example of disabling bpdu debugging is shown below -
-- debug spanning_tree config_bpdu -d
+- debug spanning_tree bpdu -d

 Follow commands can be used to reset and display the debugging controls enabled respectively
 - debug spanning_tree reset